 In October 2011, the department turned 50 years old.
 Today, together with the Interdisciplinary Nanoscience Center (iNANO), the department is the most research-successful major unit at the Faculty of Natural Sciences.
 The department houses several of the Danish National Research Foundation's Centers of Excellence and handles teaching assignments for many of the programmes at the faculty.
 The department will continue with the current academic composition and is expected to continue to be a very strong partner in iNANO and other interdisciplinary initiatives.
 The department has also undergone a reorganisation into a new structure that has especially rethought research support across disciplines.
 The new organisation has proven to have very great advantages, whereby the support is both professionally deep and cross-cutting - and contributes to a positive common work culture.

 In 2019, all departments at the new Faculty of Natural Sciences were evaluated with the help of international experts.
 The conclusion for the Department of Chemistry was extremely positive and painted a picture of a well-functioning and successful department.
-A primary focus point was that the department had too few permanent researchers compared to its activity and potential.
+A primary focus point was that the department had too few permanent scientists compared to its activity and potential.
 Therefore, it was emphasised that the department should recruit significantly in the coming years.
 It was also stated that recruitment should have extra focus, as a number of employees were facing retirement.
-Since 2019, five tenure track assistant professors/researchers as well as two externally recruited professors have joined the department, and more job postings are on the way.
+Since 2019, five tenure track assistant professors/scientists as well as two externally recruited professors have joined the department, and more job postings are on the way.
 This generational change will be important and interesting to follow in the future.

 In 2021, the department celebrated its 60th birthday with a wonderful event attended by emeriti, who contributed memories from the department's beginnings.
 The future of the department also paints a positive picture with large already secured grants, including four Villum Investigators.
 At the same time, a new large center for CO2 research (CORC) has been launched with funding from the Novo Nordisk Foundation, where the Department of Chemistry will contribute with research activities.
 The department maintains its current geographical location, but will in the short term expand its activities, including at iNANO and CORC, to include parts of the new laboratory complex, and possibly also parts of building 1171.